IndyGo Recognizes Two Service Areas

 IndyGo staff will work to ensure few, if any trips, are denied in the premium service area.
 IndyGo may ask for more flexibility from riders when booking trips for Beyond ADA.
 IndyGo staff will update the denial rate and work to ensure the rate is low.

-Will the same-day service be offered for the ADA service area?
+Is the same-day service offered for the ADA service area?

 IndyGo accommodates all reasonable requests for access to large print, Braille and other special services for non-English speakers or people with disabilities.
 If any special modifications or accommodations are needed, please let an IndyGo staff member know in advance by calling the Customer Care Center at 317.635.3344, filling out the online comment form, or by speaking to an IndyGo staff member in person.
 Please allow for a 10 business day turnaround on printed pieces.